How to Help Your Child Survive An Active Shooting

 Practice 7: Play classic hide and seek when kids play with each other or you.

-Practice 8: Brainstorm Emergency hide and seek and find unusual places for hiding (in case your child is not with a group and needs to hide on his own.)
+Practice 8: Brainstorm Emergency hide and seek and find unusual hiding places (if your child is not with a group and needs to hide on his own.)

 - Discuss with kids that most of these places are inappropriate and dangerous for regular hide and seek.